 At UCLA, we are fortunate to have a diverse workforce that includes many veterans who have made the transition from military life to civilian life.
 The University is committed to helping UCLA service members navigate through the unique challenges they, and their families, may face.

-With that said, the is now offering same-day, behavioral-health services specifically for veterans.
+With that said, the Staff and Faculty Counseling Center (SFCC) is now offering same-day, behavioral-health services specifically for veterans.
 Led by US Army Veteran and UCLA SFCC Psychology Intern Danilo Donoso, the counseling sessions provide a safe place for veterans, service members and their families to talk about issues that are having an impact on their lives.

 UCLA military members are welcome to drop by between 1 p.m. and 5 p.m. on Wednesdays.
 No appointment is necessary.
 The service is free, voluntary, and it is available to veterans and their families.